AsmaRaeisi/WASp_LFR_M3/README.md

     biker/img/0001.jpg ...
     ...

-The ground truth should be located in Basketball/ (or any other dataset folder) and named groundtruth.txt
+The ground truth should be located in `Basketball/` (or any other dataset folder) and named `groundtruth.txt`.